YodaheaD/CatDogRecognWConvNNs/README.md

  - For my project, the model will read through the data input and label it as a Dog or Cat

+This project uses a .npz file called 'DataForCnnModel' for its testing and training data.
+The data file is too large to be added to repository.

 Libraries Used in this Project: OpenCV, Numpy, Pandas, Matlab Plots